cerebellamap/Gene2Cere/README.md

 ## Step4: Definition of GCIsig

-Prediction using the optimal PLSR model based on all samples.
-Then, we would get the coefficient of each gene.
-The coefficient represents the contribution index of each gene in predicting IDP, so we call it the gene contribution indicator (GCI).
-We evaluate the significance of GCI by refitting the PLSR model using the 10,000 surrogate maps.
-The gene set with significant GCI is named GCIsig.
+In this step the prediction is performed using the optimal PLSR model based on all samples.
+This, will estimate  the coefficient of each gene.
+The coefficient represents the contribution index of each gene in predicting IDP, hence we denote it the gene contribution indicator (GCI).
+We evaluate the significance of GCI by refitting the PLSR model using 10,000 surrogate maps produced utilizing a spatial correlation preserving permutation procedure 3.
+The set of genes which exhibits significant GCI is named GCIsig.

-    G2C.Step03_GCIsig(n_components, illustrative, permutation_times)
+    G2C.Step03_GCIsig(n_components, illustrative, n_permutations)

 ## Step5: GSVA link GCIsig to IDPs

 ### 1. Preparation of the mgt file